merneo/arch-linux/wiki/INSTALLATION-FLOWS.md

 # Arch Linux Installation Flows: Your Personalized Guide

 **Purpose:** This document helps you navigate the modular Arch Linux installation system by providing structured flows and decision points for common installation scenarios.
 Choose the path that best suits your needs!
+For a comprehensive overview of the Arch Linux installation process, refer to the [ArchWiki Installation Guide](https://wiki.archlinux.org/title/Installation_guide).

 ---